How to start a cat boarding business and get it right

 Measure your performance

-Another key figure is your occupancy rate.
-Many owners make the mistake of focusing only on this number.
+Occupancy rate is another key figure.
 If your quality of care drops as you get busier, your reputation will suffer.
 Keep your staff-to-cat ratio consistent even during peak times.

 Plan your growth

-With your metrics in hand, you can set clear benchmarks for growth.
-For example, when your facility consistently runs at 85% occupancy for three consecutive months, it might be time to hire another attendant or explore expansion options like adding more enclosures.
+Set clear benchmarks for growth.
+When your facility consistently runs at 85% occupancy for three consecutive months, it is time to hire another attendant or explore expansion options like adding more enclosures.

 Here are 3 immediate steps to take: